romulus4444/Cloudy-Canvas/README.md

 `;admin allowuser clear` Clears the list of allowed users.

 ---

-Manages the yellow alert channel.
+Manages the watch alert channel.

-`;admin yellowchannel get` Gets the current yellow alert channel.
+`;admin watchchannel get` Gets the current watch alert channel.

-`;admin yellowchannel set <channel>` Sets the yellow alert channel to `<channel>`.
+`;admin watchchannel set <channel>` Sets the watch alert channel to `<channel>`.
 Accepts a channel ping or plain text.

-`;admin yellowchannel clear` Resets the yellow alert channel to the current admin channel.
+`;admin watchchannel clear` Resets the watch alert channel to the current admin channel.

 ---

-Manages the yellow alert role.
+Manages the watch alert role.

-`;admin yellowrole get` Gets the current yellow alert role.
+`;admin watchrole get` Gets the current watch alert role.

-`;admin yellowrole set <role>` Sets the yellow alert role to `<role>` and turns pinging on.
+`;admin watchrole set <role>` Sets the watch alert role to `<role>` and turns pinging on.
 Accepts a role ping or plain text.

-`;admin yellowrole clear` Resets the yellow alert role to no role and turns pinging off.
+`;admin watchrole clear` Resets the watch alert role to no role and turns pinging off.

- ---

-Manages the red alert channel.

-`;admin redchannel get` Gets the current red alert channel.

-`;admin redchannel set <channel>` Sets the red alert channel to `<channel>`.
-Accepts a channel ping or plain text.

-`;admin redchannel clear` Resets the red alert channel to the current admin channel.

- ---

-Manages the red alert role.

-`;admin redrole get` Gets the current red alert role.

-`;admin redrole set <role>` Sets the red alert role to `<role>` and turns pinging on.
-Accepts a role ping or plain text.

-`;admin redrole clear` Resets the red alert channel to no role and turns pinging off.

 ---

 Manages the report alert channel.

 `;admin reportchannel get` Gets the current report alert channel.